fazzledev/fazzledev.github.io/_roles/donorbox/engineering_manager.md

 ---
 ### Data Team

-#### Nonprofit Database
+#### Nonprofits Database
 * Scraped data from official government sources periodically
 * Maintained database of nonprofits from many countries
-* Scraped nonprofit websites using URLs from the official data
+* Scraped nonprofits' websites using URLs from the official data
 * Reduced churn and improved sales by monitoring changes to websites

 #### Business Reports
-* Hired and managed developers and analysts
+* Hired and managed data engineers and data analysts
 * Built tabular and graphical dashboards
 * Improved performance of SQL queries
 * Serviced data requests from all departments